MathieuandSpheroidalWaveFunctions/complex_oblate_swf/readme.txt

-          naccs  : two-dimensional array naccs(lnum,narg) that contains narg estimated accuracy values for the angular functions for each of the lnum values of l
+          naccs  : two-dimensional array naccs(lnum,narg) that contains narg estimated accuracy values for the angular functions for each of the lnum values of l naccds : two-dimensional array naccs(lnum,narg) that contains narg estimated accuracy values for first derivatives of the angular functions for each of the lnum values of l

   Stand alone Version of oblfcn